 Bhangarh fort is located in the ruined city of the same name, somewhere between Jaipur and Alwar, in Rajasthan.
 The place is so haunted by paranormal activities that even the Archaeological Survey of India has put up a board that restricts people from visiting the fort area before sunrise and after sunset.
 Legend has it that a tantric named Singhiya fell in love with a princess from the fort.
 He tried to use black magic to get her to fall in love with him, but it backfired and he died.
 Just before his death, he cursed the fort saying all who lived within it would die.

-There’s another story that has been doing the rounds since a long time now, according to which, the houses in some of the villages around Bhangarh are roof-less.
+There’s another story that has been doing the rounds for a long time now, according to which, the houses in some of the villages around Bhangarh are roof-less.
 If a roof is built even today, it collapses in no time.

 It should be noted that if you decide to visit this place after the sun has gone down, you won’t be allowed to.
 In fact, there is a strict warning about how dangerous this place becomes after sunset.